 As of 2019, mandatory RICS rules were introduced to govern the fairness and transparency of service charges charged on commercial leases.
 Service charges on different commercial buildings are easier to compare which helps prospective tenants compare buildings for their service charges.
-Landlords must give tenants annual service charge budgets with full commentary on what is being charged and why.
+Landlords must give tenants annual service charge budgets with full details on what they are and the reason for inclusion.

 It’s also worth mentioning percentage leases which usually applies to retail tenants renting in shopping centres or similar.
 These charge rent at a fixed rate plus a percentage of gross income.

 In net leases, the lease will detail the costs of taxes and charges and how the tenant will pay them.
-Costs are usually paid at an estimated or expected value and are periodically reassessed, at which point the tenant will pay the actual value of the taxes.
+Costs are usually paid at an estimated or expected value.
+Furthermore, they undergo a periodical assessment at which point the tenant will pay the actual value of the taxes.

 Long-term leases can have provisions for increasing charges and taxes, but otherwise, the landlord can’t reassess your lease just because of an increase in charges.

 This doesn’t matter to the landlord in the case of triple net leases – the tenant will pay the price of the taxes and charges regardless.
-Taxes like service charges may be fixed or variable and there is often room for negotiation if the tenants object to the cost or necessity of certain charges.
+Taxes, like service charges, may be fixed or variable.
+With that, there is often room for negotiation if the tenants object to the cost or necessity of certain charges.

-To summarise, SDLT is always payable by the tenant, but business rates may be paid by either the landlord or tenant.
+SDLT is always payable by the tenant.
+However, business rates are the accountability of either the landlord or tenant.
 The arrangement of business rates depends on the lease agreement.